ihamdi/Covid-xRay-Classification/README.md

 ---
 ### Background:

-This was based on my [Dogs vs Cats](https://github.com/ihamdi/Dogs-vs-Cats-Classification) code and was finally adapted to the Lightning Hydra Template to make it easier to use and track.
+Initially, this code was based on my [Dogs vs Cats](https://github.com/ihamdi/Dogs-vs-Cats-Classification) code.
+I eventually adapted the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) to make it easier to use and log.
 No submission was made to the Kaggle competition and only the training data is used.

 ---